statgen/Minimac4/README.md

 <<< SEE http://genome.sph.umich.edu/wiki/Minimac4 FOR DOCUMENTATION >>>

-Users should follow the following steps to compile Minimac4 (if they downloaded the source files) or should skip them (if they downloaded the binary executable).
+Users should follow the following steps to compile Minimac4

 ## Installation
 The easiest way to install Minimac4 and its dependencies is to use [cget](http://cget.readthedocs.io/en/latest/src/intro.html#installing-cget).